-The secondary mortgage markets are also currently experiencing disruptions resulting from reduced investor demand for collateralized debt obligations and increased investor yield requirements for these obligations.
-In light of these conditions, we currently expect to finance our loan and investment portfolio with our current capital and debt facilities.
+The secondary mortgage markets are still experiencing disruptions resulting from reduced investor demand for collateralized debt obligations and increased investor yield requirements for these obligations.
+In light of these conditions, we currently expect to finance a majority of our loan and investment portfolio with our current capital and debt facilities.